vovanmix/linters-formatters-analyzers/README.md

 # External tools for RubyMine for manual formatting
 Set up them in settings -> Tools -> External Tools using settings described below to fill in `Name`, `Program`, `Parameters`, `Working dir` fields respectively.

+Uncheck `Open Console` in each of them.

+Be careful, Eslint formatter can break code (remove parts of it, or duplicate it) in big complex files due to unknown bug, especially if there's a lot of function -> arrow function fixes and object reformatting involved.
+To avoid it, fix these errors manually and call format then.

+It will be great if somebody could find out the solid way to reproduce this bug, and file an issue on Eslint github repo!

 Run them with `cmd + shift + A` and typing the first chars of the name.
 ## Eslint xformat